 💡Seek validation:

-In the chaos of divorce, some friends cling to one side like it’s a life raft.
-Taking sides gives them a sense of control, a black-and-white version of the story where they know who to comfort and who to condemn.
-It’s not always about you, but about their own need to feel secure in the narrative they’ve chosen to believe.
+In the mess of divorce, some friends grab onto one side like it’s their last life raft.
+Picking sides gives them a sense of control: a neat, black-and-white story where they know exactly who to cheer for and who to quietly (or not so quietly) judge.
+It’s usually less about you and more about their need to feel safe in the narrative they’ve cooked up.

 💡Project their own experiences: